ajalt/clikt/docs/index.md

 Usage: hello [OPTIONS]

 Options:
   --count INT  Number of greetings
-  --username TEXT  The person to greet
+  --name TEXT  The person to greet
   -h, --help   Show this message and exit
 ```

 Errors are also taken care of: